-- No additional treatment - Colchine 1 mg after randomisation followed by 500mcg 12 hours later and then 500 mcg twice daily by mouth or nasogastric tube for 10 days in total.d (Adults ≥18 years old only.) - Dimethyl fumarate: 120 mg every 12 hours for 4 doses followed by 240 mg every 12 hours by mouth for 8 days (10 days in total).e (Adults ≥18 years old only, excluding those on ECMO.)
-If 240 mg every 12 hours cannot be tolerated, the dose may be reduced. - Corticosteroid (in children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only): see Appendix 3. - Intravenous immunoglobulin (in children >44 weeks gestational age with PIMS-TS only): see Appendices 2 and 3 for dose, contraindications and monitoring information.
+- No additional treatment - Colchine 1 mg after randomisation followed by 500mcg 12 hours later and then 500 mcg twice daily by mouth or nasogastric tube for 10 days in total.^b (Men ≥18 years old and women ≥55 years old only.) - Corticosteroid (in children ≤44 weeks gestational age, or >44 weeks gestational age with PIMS-TS only): see Appendix 3. - Intravenous immunoglobulin (in children >44 weeks gestational age with PIMS-TS only): see Appendices 2 and 3 for dose, contraindications and monitoring information.

 For randomisation part A, the randomisation program will allocate patients in a ratio of 1:1 between the no additional treatment arm and each of the other arms available.
 If one or more of the active drug treatments is not available at the hospital or is believed, by the attending clinician, to be contraindicated (or definitely indicated) for the specific patient, then this fact will be recorded via the web-based form prior to randomisation; random allocation will then be between the remaining arms.
-If no treatments are both available and suitable, then it may be possible to only be randomised in part B (UK only) and/or part C and/or part D.
+If no treatments are both available and suitable, then it may be possible to only be randomised in part B (UK only) and/or part C.